nehahammoq/nehahammoq/README.md

 - 👋 Hi, I’m @nehahammoq
-- 👀 I’m interested in Testing
+- 👀 I’m interested in Software Testing
 - 🌱 I’m currently learning Hammoq
 - 💞️ I’m looking to collaborate on Github with team
 - 📫 How to reach me email at neha.sharma@hammoq.com